realnimish/polkadot-amm/tutorial.md

 }
 ```

-`swapToken1GivenToken1` actually swaps the amount instead of just giving an estimate.
-It takes the amount of Token1 that needs to be swapped for some Token2.
+`swapToken1GivenToken1` takes the amount of Token1 that needs to be swapped for some Token2.
 To handle slippage, we take input the minimum Token2 that the user wants for a successful trade.
 If the expected Token2 is less than the threshold then the Tx is reverted.

 ```rust
 /// Swaps given amount of Token1 to Token2 using algorithmic price determination